The UK works longer hours than most of Europe.

 It is not making us more productive.

-It is making us sick, driving inequality and destroying our planet.
+It is making us Stressed, over-worked and Burnt out.

 It’s time for a 4 Day Week.

 There are a number of options for introducing shorter working-time, which will reflect the requirements of different sectors.
 We campaign for a four-day, 32-hour working week with no reduction in pay.

 Better mental & physical health – more time to recuperate, exercise, socialise and spend time with family.